All About SEO

 Architecture is the way that the site is built.
 Crawl refers to a web crawler, a “robot” that comes through the internet and adds pages to Google’s database.
 This is where the search results come from.
 If your website can’t be crawled due to some settings, you won’t be able to find it in Google!

-Being optimised for Mobile devices is also extremely important in 2021.
-Most people search using their phones these days.
-This means your site needs to work well on cell phones.
-It can be a little tricky to do this since websites are almost always built on desktops.
+Being optimised for Mobile-first where the mobile experience is the first priority (then other versions) is a great idea and is extremely important in 2024.
+Most people search using their phones these days so this means your site needs to work well on mobile devices.
+It can be a little tricky to do this when websites are almost always built on desktops.
 Many website platforms have tabs when you’re previewing a page to show what it looks like on different devices.
-Don’t ignore these!
-Doing so can make it so you don’t show up on Google.
+Don’t ignore these or you may not show up on Google.

 Site speed is another factor that is only gaining in importance.
 Most users expect a site to load in no more than 2 seconds.
 After that, users tend to backtrack and see what else they can find.
 Google’s noticed this and has made it an important ranking factor.

-A Meta Description is the paragraph beneath the clickable link in a Google search.
+A Meta Description (under ‘descriptions’ in the periodic table) is the paragraph beneath the clickable link in a Google search.
 You can specify this manually on your page and include your target keyword.
-If you don’t, Google will pick what it thinks is the most relevant part of the page–and it’s still learning so often gets it wrong.
+If you don’t, Google will pick what it thinks is the most relevant part of the page – and it’s still learning so often gets it wrong.
+It is always best to add your own description and customise the wording.
+Often what Google picks out isn’t as convincing as some crafted copy.

 LINKS